Modern Day Zero: Post-Break (2008-2011)

 Gerkten is focusing on his band management company, TVR Management.
 Criebaum is the lead engineer/producer at Trailer Studios in Foristell, MO.
 Davis is a guitar tech for Guns 'N' Roses lead and rhythm guitarist and background vocalist Richard Fortus.
 After initially joining Royal, a local band in his hometown of Chicago, IL, in September 2008 Broderick was announced as the new guitarist for the hard-rock band Nonpoint, replacing former guitarist Andy Goldman.
 Nelson is playing in various local cover bands.

 Reunion (2017-2018)

 On August 16, 2017, the band announced that a reunion show was scheduled for September 23, 2017, at Delmar Hall in Saint Louis.
-The band also announced that Brian Pearia and Matt Arana had returned to the band, returning the band to its lineup from 2000-2004.
+The band also announced that Brian Pearia and Matt Arana had returned to the band, returning the band to its lineup from 2000 to 2004.
 MDZ also played the Mississippi Nights Reunion Show at Delmar Hall on March 29, 2018, alongside a number of other Saint Louis area bands including The Urge.

 On September 3, 2018, the band played in the 3rd annual Wayback Pointfest at Hollywood Casino Amphitheatre (Maryland Heights, Missouri).
 The one day festival was headlined by 311 and The Offspring.
 Modern Day Zero played on the side stage earlier in the afternoon.
 Since this concert, the band has been on hiatus.